shahrohan05/TestRides/README.md

 # TestRides
-Hypothetical system to understand TDD with JUnit 5 and Mockito
+Hypothetical system to understand TDD with **JUnit 5 and Mockito**.

 **Business objects:**
 - n number of rides and n number of riders